 Fifteen going sixteen years old teenager, Samantha Ruiz @ Sam discovered that she could turn invisible.
 It’s a great advantage if only she could control it.
 Instead, it had become a problem in her daily life by not knowing when she would vanish or how to return to get her physical body back.

 Scared of being treated as a lab rat, Samantha kept the thing to herself, having no one to share her burden.
-Things started to change when Will Baker saw Samantha vanished into thin air, and it wasn’t long before the two of them become a best friend.
+Things started to change when Will Baker saw Samantha vanish into thin air, and it wasn’t long before the two of them became best friends.

-When things have gotten more serious, during Samantha’s practice, she accidentally hurt herself, and her best friend Gwyn misunderstood the caused of her injury.
-Samantha would have to choose to either let Gwyn know the truth or walk away from their friendship, and it wasn’t the only hard decision that she had to make, there’s more which involving her heart and also Will’s safety.
+When things got more serious, during Samantha’s practice, she accidentally hurt herself, and her best friend Gwyn misunderstood the cause of her injury.
+Samantha would have to choose to either let Gwyn know the truth or walk away from their friendship, and it wasn’t the only hard decision that she had to make, there’s more which involved her heart and also Will’s safety.

 The ability to turn invisible was what made me interested in reading the story.
 I was curious about how Sam got the talent, but this first book didn’t give me the official answer yet, just some speculation, and I look forward to reading the next book soon.
 Hopefully, Sam would be able to master it and use the advantage to save herself from the impending danger.